Changi Exhibition Centre: Specifications

 The CEC is built on a 30-hectare site off Aviation Park Road, on reclaimed land to cater for future expansion of Singapore Changi Airport.
 Aviation Park Road, a new service road built to serve the site, branches off from Changi Coast Road and was specially built to double-up as a taxiway linking the site with the runway at Changi Air Base (East).
 This provision allows exhibition aircraft to arrive and depart without disrupting operations in Changi Airport.

 The outdoor exhibition space includes a front plaza measuring 298 by 94 metres in size, and an outdoor display area 355 by 259 metres in size, both of which are located adjacent to the exhibition hall.
 Outdoor exhibition chalets are located along the waterfront beside the outdoor display area.
 In all, 100,000 m^{2} of outdoor exhibition space is available, equivalent to 33 soccer fields and can house ten Boeing 747s at a time.

 A total of 2,000 open-air car parking spaces are available on site.

 Notable events

 Airshows

 The center was built to host airshow Asian Aerospace and first held the event in 1988.
 The event was held biennially since 1988.

-It is the home of the biennial Singapore Airshow, which it has since been held for nine editions since 2008.
+It is the home of the biennial Singapore Airshow, which it has since been held for ten editions since 2008.

 Experia Events Pte Ltd launched Rotorcraft Asia and Unmanned Systems Asia in 2017, which were also held together at the CEC.

 Car shows

 In between these events, the show site becomes a venue for car-related events.
 Several brands including BMW, Audi, Mercedes-Benz, Lexus, Mitsubishi, Ariel and Porsche have held events there, most in the form of private driving experiences.
-It also played host to the Formula Drift Competition in 2008 and the Shell Eco Marathon in 2017 and 2018.
+It also played host to the Formula Drift competition in 2008 and the Shell Eco-marathon in 2017 and 2018.